 In 2015, the team switched its focus completely to Prototype Challenge class, running the #8 Oreca FLM 09 for the full season and #88 car in two races.
 The #8 car won the races at Belle Isle and Watkins Glen, finishing the season in the fourth place of teams’ classification.
 The best driver was Renger van der Zande in the fifth place.

 2016 Championship title for Popow and van der Zande

 In 2016, Starworks Motorsports had two full-time entries in the PC class (#8 and #88), fielding the third car in four races late in the season.
 Alex Popow and Renger van de Zande scored their first win at Belle Isle, adding three more wins later in the season (Watkins Glen, Lime Rock Park, Austin) to finish as PC class champions.
 The #88 car wasn’t so successful, scoring only one podium to finish sixth in the final standings.

 Two Oreca prototypes again on the grid in 2017

 Starworks Motorsport fielded again two Oreca FLM 09 prototypes at the start of the 2017 IMSA Sports Car Championship season.
-It will be the last season for Oreca FLM 09 cars as that category will be defunct at the end of the year.
+It was the last season for Oreca FLM 09 cars as that category has been defunct at the end of the year.
 Both crews in the #8 and #88 cars failed to finish Daytona 24-hour race.